WSU-4110/CraftMate/README.md

 - Node.js (v16 or later) – [Download here](https://nodejs.org/)
 - npm (comes with Node.js)
 - Expo CLI (for React Native development)
+- Expo Go App (install from the App Store or Google Play)
 - Firebase CLI (for backend setup)
 - Twilio Account (for video and chat functionality)